 - Self-defense / defense of others: highlight reasonable fear, proportional response, and immediate threat; counter the State’s narrative with physical evidence and witness context.

 Our violent crime lawyers in Chester, IL focus on achieving the best possible result in every case.
-The earlier we move, the more options you keep.
+Acting quickly gives you more control and more defense options.

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in Chester, IL